grig-koksharov/blog/_posts/2020-02-24-How-Leaders-Take-Disagreements.md

 I suggest a method to achieve this empathic listening: repeat what the other person thinks while he/she doesn’t say that you understand him/her.
 I use this method a lot and it really helps win over.

 While the approach is quite natural and obvious, many people forget about it.
-So try to understand other people first before you disagree with someone.
+So try to understand other people first before you disagree with them.

 Thank you for reading.